laws-africa/laws-africa.github.io/api/docs.markdown

 ---
 title: Content API Documentation
-lead: Use the Content API to easily fetch legislation in JSON, HTML and XML.
+lead: Use the Laws.Africa Content API to use legislation in your website, app or research.
 navbar_item: api
 layout: api/docs
 ---